Learning Docker — What I Wish Someone Had Told Me Earlier

 What a Container Actually Is

-This means two things that surprised me when I was learning:
+Two things that surprised me during learning:

 docker volume create my_database_data